department-of-veterans-affairs/vets-website/_disability/5-exposure-contaminated-drinking-water-at-camp-lejeune.md

 Yes, if:

--	You served at Camp Lejeune during the period of contamination (August 1953 through December 1987)
+-	You served at Camp Lejeune during the period of contamination (August 1953 through December 1987).
--	You have a current disease and a medical opinion that states the disease is a result of exposure to the contaminated water at Camp Lejeune
+-	You have a current disease and a medical opinion that states the disease is a result of exposure to the contaminated water at Camp Lejeune.

 </div>